semgrep/ocaml-tree-sitter-semgrep/doc/updating-a-grammar.md

 Before upgrading
 --

-Make sure that the `grammar.js` file or equivalent source files defining the grammar are included in the `fyi.list` file in `ocaml-tree-sitter/lang/X`.
+Make sure the `grammar.js` file or equivalent source files defining the grammar are included in the `fyi.list` file in `ocaml-tree-sitter/lang/X`.

-Why: It is important to track and _understand_ the changes made at the source.
+Why: It is important for tracking and _understanding_ the changes made at the source.

 How: See [How to add support for a new language](adding-a-language.md).

-Upgrade submodule in semgrep-grammars
+Upgrade the submodule in semgrep-grammars
 --

-So you want to upgrade (or downgrade) tree-sitter-X from some old commit, to commit `602f12b`.
+Say you want to upgrade (or downgrade) tree-sitter-X from some old commit to commit `602f12b`.
 This uses the git submodule way, without anything weird.
 Go to a copy of the `semgrep-grammars` repo and change the commit of the `tree-sitter-X` submodule to `602f12b`.
 The commands might be something like this: